dossiers-page/dossiers-page/_posts/2020-10-18-bring-your-own-data.md

 ## What is happening behind the scenes
-1. The application downloads your data
+1. The application downlods 500 rows of the data
 2. Analyses the outcome/target variable and determines the analysis type (Classification/Regression)
-3. Encodes categorical variables
+3. Remove constant/highly correlated/identifier/ high in null values
-4. Checks if all these variables are relevant for the analysis
+4. Encodes categorical variables
 5. Create an ensemble model (RandomForest) using the data
 6. The relationships found by model is output using SHAP values (Top 10 features)
-7. Statistical tests between all the control variables and the outcome is run (using Tea-Lang)
+7. Statistical tests between all the control variables and the outcome  (displays up to top 10 values sorted with lowest P-Values)
 8. Plots Partial Dependance Plot of top 3 continuous variables

 ## Limitations and Caveats
 * The analysis only covers two types (classification and regression)
-* The analysis is done only on first 250 rows as it runs on a free server
+* The analysis is done only on first 500 rows as it runs on a free server
 * If the analysis is classification, the shap plot importance is showing the outcome for one of the outcomes (say [male,female] --> Plots might be for Female)
 * The model is trained only with minimal number of trees (50)
 * Statistical outcomes are based on automated analysis by Tea-Lang (please see the video here for more details)